Australian Citizens Party: Platform

+The ACP's platform centers on the concept of national economic sovereignty.
+It advocates for protectionist economic policies, including the implementation of a Glass–Steagall–like separation of commercial and investment banking and the establishment of a national bank.
+The ACP states that such policies are necessary to counter the influence of international corporations and banks, which it claims have exploited Australia's natural resources.

+In foreign affairs, the party opposes the AUKUS security pact, arguing that it compromises Australian sovereignty in favor of the United States and the United Kingdom.
+The ACP calls for Australia to become a republic and pursue a more independent foreign policy.

+On domestic energy policy, the Citizens Party calls for the repeal of the prohibition on nuclear power, arguing it is a necessary component for energy security and a cleaner energy future.
+It also demands renationalization of the electricity grid, returning its ownership and control to the state to ensure affordable and reliable power for all Australians.

 The ACP, citing historic figure King O'Malley as inspiration, lobbied for "the establishment of a National Bank and State Banks to provide loans at 2% or less to agriculture (family farms), industry and for infrastructure development", launching a petition in 2002 to drive support with a full page advertisement in The Australian newspaper.
 In early 2008 the CEC started campaigning for a "Bank Homeowners Protection Bill of 2008", calling for legislation in the spirit of the Australian moratorium laws enacted in the 1920s and 1930s.
 The party continues to campaign for establishing a government-owned bank using the Australia Post network.

 The party follows the LaRouche line of denying the theory of anthropogenic global warming; it claimed in 2009 that the Copenhagen Summit, a climate conference occurring that year, was planning "massive population genocide‚ on a scale that would make Adolf Hitler blush" and the establishment of a "world government".
 The party espouses the claim that the Port Arthur massacre, in which Martin Bryant murdered 35 people and injured 37 others, was instigated by mental health institute the Tavistock Institute on the orders of the royal family, and that the Australian Liberal Party was founded by pro-Hitler fascists.

-The CEC's other policies have included introducing a national Glass-Steagall Act to "break up the banks", introducing a moratorium on home & farm foreclosures, constructing high speed rail and the Bradfield Scheme, joining China's Belt and Road Initiative, shutting down Pine Gap and denying the existence of climate change.
+The CEC's other policies have included introducing a national Glass–Steagall Act to "break up the banks", introducing a moratorium on home & farm foreclosures, constructing high speed rail and the Bradfield Scheme, joining China's Belt and Road Initiative, shutting down Pine Gap and denying the existence of climate change.